-The main advantage to using YouTube for marketing is how easy it is to use and it being free.
+The main advantage to using YouTube for marketing is how easy it is to use and it is free.
 If you’re already generating a lot of views with your current content, then you’ll be sure to make a few bucks through monetisation.
 However, if you are just starting with uploading content or have a few videos already, you’ll need 1000 subscribers and 4000 public watch hours.
 You can also make additional revenue through affiliate links, sponsorships, merchandise and other digital products.

 Disadvantages of YouTube marketing

 The main disadvantage of YouTube is the number of rules and restrictions there are in terms of copyright and monetisation.
 YouTube is a public platform and open to everyone.
 Anyone can access your content.
-With growing audience, there could be copyright infringement issues.
-Also as a YouTuber or business, the privacy becomes a threat.
+With a growing audience, there could be copyright infringement issues.
+Also as a YouTuber or business, privacy becomes a threat.

 Another major disadvantage of YouTube marketing is the cost of actually filming content.
 To shoot proper and professional videos, you’ll need equipment such as cameras and lenses, lighting tools and editing software such as Adobe Premiere Pro or iMovie.